First Black Female Chief Justice of the United States: 'She broke the glass ceiling' | Abroad

 “Judge Jackson”

 The Washington Senate confirmed his nomination.
-Jackson received the support of all Senate Democrats and three Republicans.
+Jackson received support from all Senate Democrats and three Republicans.
 Brown Jackson was nominated by President Joe Biden, a Democrat.

 Republicans Susan Collins, Lisa Murkowski and Mitt Romney voted against the party line.
 They all said the same thing: they may not always agree with Jackson, but they think she’s extremely qualified for the job.